- Purchase the complete Expat Arrivals Bangkok Guide (PDF)

 + PRO: Possible to live extremely cheaply

 Expats often find that things such as electrical goods, entertainment, living and eating expenses are far less expensive in Thailand than in their home country.
-There are restaurants to suit every budget and the many street stalls make it possible to enjoy authentic Thai food at an exceptionally low price.
+There are restaurants to suit every budget, and the many street stalls make it possible to enjoy authentic Thai food at an exceptionally low price.

 - CON: High price of alcohol

-Culture in Bangkok
+Culture shock in Bangkok

 + PRO: Rich and vibrant culture

 Thailand’s culture is a rich experience for all the senses, much like Bangkok itself.
 Among the rising steel and glass structures of shopping malls, hotels and offices, expats will find temples, revered Buddha images and spirit houses with offerings piled high, jasmine garlands aplenty and incense burning day and night.
-Thai people are generally welcoming of foreigners visiting and living in their country, so respect for their cultures and traditions will go a long way.

 - CON: Saving face